 University College Cork (UCC) has temporarily suspended 11 students pending disciplinary hearings.

-The university confirmed the suspensions today less than 24 hours after confirming that it was investigating a number of alleged breaches of student rules which are believed to be linked to Freshers' Week activities.
+The university confirmed the suspensions on Thursday less than 24-hours after confirming that it is investigating a number of alleged breaches of student rules which are believed to be linked to freshers week activities.

-UCC’s Student’s Union has been under fire for going ahead with several online-only Fresher’s Week activities against the backdrop of rising Covid-19 cases, especially in Cork.
+UCC’s Student’s Union has been under fire for going ahead with several freshers week activities online only against the backdrop of rising Covid-19 cases in Cork.

 The union said moving events online was in line with public health guidelines.

-But residents living around the university said they had concerns that many of the activities, which included online DJ sets, would encourage house parties.
+However, residents living around the university who campaigned during lockdown against Covid-19 house parties in rental properties in their area, said they had concerns that many of the activities, which included online DJ sets, would encourage large gatherings and more house parties.

 “These have been made without prejudice to the hearing process,” a spokesman said.